veg/service-datamonkey/README.md

 # service-datamonkey

-REST service driving Datamonkey3
+This is a WIP REST service intended to drive Datamonkey3 server-side.
+It is designed to conform to the OpenAPI specification defined at [api-datamonkey](https://github.com/d-callan/api-datamonkey) using the [go-gin-server](https://openapi-generator.tech/docs/generators/go-gin-server) generator from OpenAPI Generator.

 ## Development

-Do stuff like this:
+Handy helpers:

  - `make update` to pull down the OpenAPI specification from api-datamonkey and generate a GO Gin server stub from it.
  - `make build` to build just the service-datamonkey container